ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 string.

 ## Recursion
-Now we come to a hard topic - recursion.
-Functional programmers are defined by their love of recursive functions, and in many ways recursive functions in f.p. are the equivalent of loops in imperative programming.
+Now we come to a hard topic: recursion.
+Functional programmers are defined by their love of recursive functions, and in many ways recursive functions in functional programming are the equivalent of loops in imperative programming.
-In functional languages loops are second-class citizens, whilst recursive functions get all the best support.
+In functional languages, loops are second-class citizens, whilst recursive functions get all the best support.

-Writing recursive functions requires a change in mindset from writing for loops and while loops.
-So what I'll give you in this section will be just an introduction and examples.
+Writing recursive functions requires a change in mindset from writing `for` loops and `while` loops, so this section will be just an introduction and a few examples.

-In the first example we're going to read the whole of a file into memory (into a long string).
+In the first example, we'll read the whole file into memory (into a long string).
 There are essentially three possible approaches to
 this:

 ### Approach 1
-Get the length of the file, and read it all in one go using the `really_input` method.
-This is the simplest, but it might not work on channels which are not really files (eg. reading keyboard input) which is why we look at the other two approaches.
+Get the length of the file and read it all at once using the `really_input` method.
+This is the simplest, but it might not work on channels that are not really files (e.g., reading keyboard input), which is why we have two other approaches.

 ### Approach 2
-The imperative approach, using a while loop which is broken out of using an exception.
+The imperative approach uses a `while` loop that is broken out of using an exception.

 ### Approach 3
-A recursive loop, breaking out of the recursion again using an exception.
+A recursive loop breaks out of the recursion again using an exception.

 We're going to introduce a few new concepts here.
-Our second two approaches will use the `Buffer` module - an expandable buffer which you can think of like a string onto which you can efficiently append more text at the end.
-We're also going to be catching the `End_of_file` exception which the input functions throw when they reach the end of the input.
-Also we're going to use `Sys.argv.(1)` to get the first command line parameter.
+Our second two approaches will use the `Buffer` module, an expandable buffer.
+Think of it like a string onto which you can efficiently append more text at the end.
+We're also going to be catching the `End_of_file` exception, which the input functions throw when they reach the end of the input.
+Finally, we're going to use `Sys.argv.(1)` to get the first command line parameter.

 ```ocaml